Home » Recipes » How to make a Matcha Latte with Adaptogen Powders

 how to make a matcha latte with coconut butter

-One of the keys to making a super creamy matcha is to add some sort of healthy fat.
-But luckily, it also has a few other purposes!
+One of the keys to making a super creamy matcha is adding a source of fat, which also gives it a richer texture and flavor.

 There are a few options when it comes to which fat to choose, so here are my suggestions: